 The toolbox

 The full capability set of the engineer-led depot twin, grouped by what you're deciding.
-It's physics-based — grounded in peer-reviewed engineering science, not rules of thumb or vendor guesswork.
+It's physics-based, grounded in peer-reviewed engineering science rather than rules of thumb or vendor guesswork.
 Every capability is capacity-level and directional, and every number traces to a named assumption.
-The free feasibility check is live now; the rest is part of the engineer-led twin — built with you, owned by you.
+The free feasibility check is live now; the rest is part of the engineer-led twin, built with you and owned by you.

-A fast first-pass screen for a depot — energy demand, peak load, the likely utility service tier, and a rough cost — in minutes, not a multi-week study.
+A fast first-pass screen for a depot: energy demand, peak load, the likely utility service tier, and a rough cost, in minutes rather than a multi-week study.

 Not: a detailed design or a commitment-grade number.
 It tells you whether a depot is worth pursuing.